 Plug the company’s name and terms like “scam” or “complaint” into a search engine.
 Job scammers will advertise a fraudulent job posting with either a phony company or a reputable business.
 A quick Google search could help you see if reports of job scams have been associated with the business recently.

 Finally, use your gut and trust your instinct.
-Consult with people you trust and are close to before sharing your PII or banking information with any potential or new employer.
+Consult with people you trust and are close to before sharing your personal or banking information with any potential or new employer.

 Feeling rushed, pressured, or manipulated in any way during the process of an interview for a job are all valid reasons to stop communication immediately.

-If you're a member and you're ever in doubt, give us a call before you share money or personal information.
-And if a job scam leads to identity theft, our trained and certified specialists are here to help.
+If you're an Allstate Identity Protection member and you're ever in doubt, give us a call before you share money or personal information.
+If a job scam leads to identity theft, our trained and certified specialists are here to help.